 Governing document means any document that sets out a charity's purposes and, usually, how it is to be run.
 It may be a trust deed, constitution, memorandum and articles of association, Scheme of the Commission, conveyance or will.

 Permanent endowment means assets (for example land, buildings, investments, or cash) that may not be spent by the trustees as if they were income.
-The term is explained in detail in our guidance Permanent Endowment - What is it and when can it be spent?(CSD 1347A), which is available on our website.
+Further information on spending or transferring permanent endowment can be found in our guide:

 Transfer power means the power provided by section 268 of the Charities Act 2011, that enables the trustees of the charities referred to in paragraph 1.1 to transfer all the assets of their charity to another charity or charities.